What is pre-teen and teenage mental health?

 Talking with your child about mental health

 If you’re concerned about your child’s mental health, start by talking to your child.
 This might feel uncomfortable – you might even be waiting for the problem to go away.
 But talking to your child about how she’s feeling shows her she’s not alone and that you care.
-Also, your child will need your help to get professional support.
+Also, your child might need your help to get professional support.

 Here are some ideas to encourage your child to talk to you about how he’s feeling: